DaRealElementus/Project-Sigmund/README.md

 # File repository for YICTE Project
-# One Week before submission, We need to test ASAP and Record ASAP
 A Therapy andriod that utilises ChatGPT to provide responses and help those in need

 # The Team